Our MPA curriculum, alumni, and beyond the classroom!

 WHY BUFFALO STATE UNIVERSITY?

-Our MPA program in uniquely prepared to train our students in New Public Management (emphasizing performance-based management systems, results-based budgeting, performance contracts, and managing in the public interest) because our public administration programs are located in a Department of Economics, Finance & Public Administration.
-Our faculty are trained economists, public administrationists, and political scientists (with business and public administration training and expertise) who will teach you budgeting, data analysis, metrics and benchmarking, strategic planning, public policy analysis, organizational behavior and structure, survey design, needs assessments, strategic planning, effective leadership, program evaluation, and methods to improve accountability to stakeholders.
+Our MPA program and Graduate Certificate in Public Management train students in New Public Management (emphasizing performance-based management systems, results-based budgeting, performance contracts, and managing in the public interest) because our public administration programs are located in a Department of Economics and Finance.
+Our faculty are economists, public administrationists, and political scientists (with business and public administration training and expertise) who will teach you budgeting, data analysis, city/county/state governance, metrics and benchmarking, strategic planning, public policy analysis, organizational behavior and structure, survey design, needs assessments, strategic planning, effective leadership, program evaluation, and methods to improve accountability to stakeholders.
 These are the contemporary skills needed to not only manage, but to excel in one's career in the public and nonprofit sectors.

 Our public administration faculty have been guided by our mission to serve the City of Buffalo, Western New York, the State of New York, and beyond by training civic and community-engaged leaders to start or enhance their careers as managers in the public and nonprofit sectors.
 Our public administration alumni have served from the White House to village hall, from banking to industry, from large, well-funded nonprofits to storefront neighborhood voluntary associations, and higher education.